nuriavalsells/MDEF/docs/term1/The Machine Paradox2.md

 Finally, the challenge was to create a "cover" that would activate both buttons at the same time and allow the electricity to pass to the finger pressing it.
 We considered plastic, but we were faced with the same problem as before; it was too complex and time-consuming (we were running out of time at this point).
 We finally built a 3-layer wooden cover to go on top of the buttons with a hole for the cable to electroshock.
 The last problem we had was that the electricity didn't go through the cable if the wooden cover was on, and, in fact, it only worked if a finger or a metallic piece pressed it.
 We solved the problem by putting copper tape around it.

 <br></br>
 Once we all finished the building process, we had the **final result** of our Fuck Duck Machine.
 It was the moment to shoot a <1 minute video self-explanatory on how the machine worked and what it did.
 We received help to draw our storyboard, and once this was done, the filming process was pretty quick.
 We got to do some acting and have some fun after finishing the machine.

-You will find the [video here](https://youtu.be/b1Z73PcCkZQ).
+<iframe width="660" height="371" src="https://www.youtube.com/embed/Cw9eDJttGkw?si=zP2x9b1bRFRuAtEb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ![](../images/The%20Machine%20Paradox/video.jpg)